SvenMichaelKlose/tunix/src/lib/lisp/README.md

 multiple turns if there is little space left for relocation info.

+# COMPILE-TIME OPTIONS

+GC_STRESS if defined, invokes the garbage collector before returning from APPLY.

 # MAYBE: LIST COMPRESSION

 A new cons linked to the previously created one is